-Keep it Real: some thoughts (and facts) about Yoga and, ahem, stealing
+Keep it Real: Some Thoughts (and Facts) about Fake Yoga Mats

 Asteya and the Modern Yogi

-In contemporary yoga, a strong emphasis is placed on following the ‘eight-limbed path’ outlined in The Yoga Sutras of Patanjali (likely written in the third century CE), which has become one of the major philosophical texts that is taught as a companion to asana practice.
+In contemporary yoga, a strong emphasis is placed on following the ‘eight-limbed path’ outlined in The Yoga Sutras of Patanjali, which has become one of the major philosophical texts that is taught as a companion to asana practice.

 One of the eight limbs is a moral code, called the yamas, which include satya (truthfulness), ahimsa (non-violence), and asteya, which means non-stealing.
 As in, stealing is not compatible with a yoga practice.
 Not even a little.
 Not metaphorical stealing and definitely not literal stealing.

 Teaching around the theme of asteya has a tendency to get a bit abstract.
-In class, we talk about stealing time from your fellow students by being late or by causing a disruption with your cell phone.
-Or even robbing yourself by being distracted or not listening to your body.
+In class, we hear about stealing time from your fellow students by being late or by causing a disruption with your cell phone.
+Or even cheating yourself by being distracted or not listening to your body.

 Buyer, Be Aware

-We’d be hypocrites if we came out against yoga products per se, because, obviously, we’re also in the business of selling yoga products!
-But just because a company has ‘yoga’ in their name and an Instagram feed full of idyllic imagery doesn’t mean that they aren’t up to bad things behind the scenes.
-It’s often necessary to dig a little deeper before putting your money down.
-We recommend you do just that to ensure that the companies you’re supporting align with your core values.
+We’d be hypocrites if we came out against yoga products per se, because, obviously, we’re in the business of selling yoga products.
+But just because a company has ‘yoga’ in their name and an Instagram feed full of idyllic imagery doesn’t mean that they aren’t up to no good behind the scenes.
+It’s often necessary to dig a little deeper to ensure that the companies you’re supporting align with your core values.

 Opening a Can of Satya on Asteya